-number (168,863) over the entire period from 1988 to 2010, because the year 1999 is not included in either period.
-It should also be kept in mind that available buoy samplings for the pre-1999 period are at most one-tenth of that for the post-1999 period.
+To evaluate the impact of including scatteometers on the synthesis and the representation of the statistics of the entire time series, we divided the 23-year period into two parts, the pre-1999 period from 1988 to 1998 and the post-1999 period from 2000 to 2010, and computed the buoy-based statistics for each period and added to Table 3.
+It should be noted that the total number of collocations summing over the two periods is not equal to the total collocation number (168,863) over the entire period from 1988 to 2010, because the year 1999 is not included in any halves.
+It should also be kept in mind that available buoy samplings for the pre-1999 period are at least one order less than that for the post-1999 period.
 Error statistics is influenced by the sampling size: the larger the sampling size, the more accurate the error statistics.
-A slight degradation in mean and RMS differences for the pre-1999 period is expected when comparing with the post-1999 period.
-Except for CC that shows not much change between the two periods with coefficients all above 0.9 for all components, the mean and RMS differences show a slight increase for the pre-1999 period.
+A slight degradation in mean and rms differences for the pre-1999 period is displayed when comparing with the post-1999 period.
+Except for CC that shows no much change between the two periods with coefficients all above 0.9 for all components, the mean and rms differences show a slight increase for the pre-1999 period.

-3.5.
-Time Series at TAO and PIRATA Buoy Sites
+3.5 Time series at TAO and PIRATA buoy sites

-[34] Several TAO buoys were deployed in the early 1990s (see Table 2) during the early stage of the international Tropical Ocean Global Atmosphere (TOGA) program [McPhaden et al., 1998].
-These buoy time series of $\sim$ 20 years encompasses much of the analysis period from July 1987 to the present, providing a valuable reference for validating the consistency of the OAFlux analysis before, during, and after QuikSCAT (1999-2009).
+Several TAO buoys were deployed in the early 1990s (see Table 2) during the early stage of the international Tropical Ocean Global Atmosphere (TOGA) program [McPhaden et al. 1998].
+These buoy time series of ~ 20 years encompasses much of the analysis period from July 1987 to the present, providing a valuable reference for validating the consistency of the OAFlux analysis before, during, and after QuikSCAT (1999-2009).
 One of such buoys, 140°W, 0°N, has a start date in 1990 and is taken to evaluate the OAFlux daily winds at the location (Figure 11).
 Correlation coefficients at 0.91 and higher are shown for all OAFlux/buoy pairs (w, dir, u, and v).
-The mean OAFlux w is about 0.4 ms-1 weaker than the mean buoy w, because the wind at this location blows with local currents (Figures 5-7), thus weaker zonal winds (positive bias) and weaker wind speed (positive bias) are resulted.
-The RMS daily differences between the two winds are $0.75 \text{ ms}^{-1}$ , $0.84 \text{ ms}^{-1}$ , and $0.84 \text{ ms}^{-1}$ for w, u, and v, respectively.
-However, the surface drifter climatology [Lumpkin and Garraffo, 2005] shows the zonal current at this equatorial location is $-0.013 \text{ ms}^{-1}$ , which is far from sufficient to justify that ocean currents are the cause of the large discrepancies between the two zonal winds of 0.34 ms-1.
+The mean OAFlux w is about 0.4 ms-1 weaker than the mean buoy w, because the wind at this location blows with local currents (Figures 5-7) and weaker zonal winds (positive bias) and thus weaker wind speed (positive bias) are resulted.
+The rms daily differences between the two winds are 0.75 ms-1, 0.84 ms-1, and 0.84 ms-1 for w, u, and v, respectively.
+However, the surface drifter climatology [Lumpkin and Garraffo 2005] shows the zonal current at this equatorial location is -0.013 ms-1, which is far from sufficient to justify that ocean currents are the cause of the large discrepancies between the two zonal winds of 0.34 ms-1.
 The lack of agreement between climatological current estimates and the 20-year zonal mean differences in OAFlux/Buoy underlines the crucial role of data accuracy in assessing the ocean current effect on the satellite/buoy comparison studies.
+At this location, daily buoy wind STD variability is 1.60 ms-1 and the STD OAFlux/buoy difference is 0.62 ms-1.
+The ratio between the two STDs is 0.38, implying that the OAFlux/buoy STD difference accounts for 38% of the buoy STD daily variability.